Yiiiikes! Dr Dre’s Wife Exposes THREE Of His Mistresses, Asks Them To Testify In Divorce

 Kili Anderson has made her social media pages private since the documents were uncovered, but reports of her and Dr Dre creeping surfaced around 2013, which he denied.

-Crystal Rogers, a singer, goes by her stage name Crystal Sierra and is now an actress
+Crystal Rogers, a singer, goes by her stage name Crystal Sierra and is now an actress.

-Jillian Speer is also an singer who make alternative music.
+Jillian Speer is also a singer who makes alternative music.

-What do you think of Young’s move to get Dr Dre’s mistresses to snitch?
+What do you think of Young’s move to get Dr. Dre’s mistresses to snitch?
 Would you help her out?

 Comments